Naturalist and Sustainability Internships

 Compensation: $125 per week stipend

-Benefits: 4 Credits from Colorado Mountain College (paid for by Walking Mountains), 1 week of training, and a 3-day hut trip
+Benefits: 3 Credits from Colorado Mountain College (paid for by Walking Mountains), on the job training, and a 3-day hut trip

 To Apply: Click here to visit the application instruction page